linuslagerhjelm/aes/README.md

 spec (https://csrc.nist.gov/csrc/media/publications/fips/197/final/documents/fips-197.pdf) as closely as possible and still be quite pythonic.

 ## Security
-Do **not** use this library for anything that has to do with security.
-Although it is compliant with the spec, this is an implementation written for educational purposes and consequently, no measures has been taken to make the implementation resistant to side channel attacks etc.
+Although it is compliant with the spec, this is an implementation written for educational purposes and consequently, no measures has been taken to make the implementation resistant to side channel attacks etc. However it should be sufficient enough for non critical data.

 ## Usage
 ````python